Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 How to keep your Wi-Fi password safe

-The lesson here is that you need to keep your Wi-Fi network safe and don't assume that's it safe.
+The lesson here is that you need to keep your Wi-Fi network safe and don’t assume that it’s secure.
 Take a moment right now and make sure.
 Here are a few things to consider:

-• Name your Wi-Fi network, something random that doesn't relate to you.
-So, don't name it after yourself, your loved ones, or your home address.
-Since that Wi-Fi network name will pop up on the Wi-Fi Settings page of any device nearby, it's not a secret; everyone can find out what it is.
+• Name your Wi-Fi network something random that doesn’t relate to you.
+Don’t name it after yourself, your loved ones, or your home address.
+Since that Wi-Fi network name is broadcast in the air, it’s not a secret; everyone can find out what it is.

 • Make a strong Wi-Fi password.
-You don't want to make one that's hard to type in on a small device (like a printer), but you do want something that's not easy to guess.
-Generally, a string of random numbers and letters will do.
+You don’t want to make one that’s hard to type in on a small device (like a printer), but you do want something that’s not easy to guess.
+Generally, a long string of random numbers will do.

 • Don't share your Wi-Fi with your neighbors (unless they share the Internet cost with you).

-As for John, he learned and has changed his password, which has fixed the problem.
-He refused to rename his Wi-Fi network, however.
-"I want to send a message to whoever used my Internet that they are not welcome anymore!".
+Most importantly, he learned and changed his password, which fixed the problem.
+However, he refused to rename his Wi-Fi network.
+“I want to send a message to whoever used my Internet that they are not welcome anymore!”
 And his whiteboard message remains the same.

 Maybe the surprise is now reversed.
 John sure hopes so.